jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/cli/cli-service-module.md

     log:set TRACE io.frinx.cli

-### Using the Frinx API
+### Using the FRINX API
-First follow the instructions [here](../../API.md) to download and use Frinx pre-configured Postman REST calls.
+First follow the instructions [here](../../API.md) to download and use FRINX pre-configured Postman REST calls.

-You'll be able to select the Frinx API version that maps to the version of Frinx ODL you are using.
+You'll be able to select the FRINX API version that maps to the version of FRINX ODL you are using.
 The `Uniconfig Framework` subdirectory contains the files needed to interact with the CLI.

 The sections below provide samples of how the CLI southbound plugin can be used to manage a particular device: